Briefing

 Where serious misdirection is evident, employers may reconsider their appointment offer and/or take any necessary formal action against the individual if already employed or volunteering within the organisation.

-If the applicant has tried to apply for/or is engaged in a regulated activity in which they are barred from working or volunteering, employers should consider whether they need to notify any relevant professional regulatory or licencing body, as well as making a referral to the Disclosure and Barring Service (DBS).
+If the applicant has tried to apply for/or is engaged in a regulated activity in which they are barred from working or volunteering, employers should consider whether they need to notify any relevant professional regulatory or licensing body, as well as making a referral to the Disclosure and Barring Service (DBS).

 Military and ex-military personnel